samjameswilliams/hyd-sjw/README.md

 # hyd-sjw
 A repository for me to get to grips with setting up Python libraries.
-Aim to make a working set of hydraulics modules
+I aim to make a working set of hydraulics modules to calculate head losses in pipes.